 - In your own time watch this video about storyboarding.
 Start at 1:13 to avoid the waffle at the start.
 Here is another (shorter) video about storyboarding.

-- Practise with your smartphone, and ideally have a story idea rouged out on a piece of paper (storyboard) to show at the next class.
+- Practise with your smartphone, and have a story idea rouged out on a piece of paper or on your mobile (as a storyboard) to show / discuss at the next class.

 Lesson 3: Composing visual proof / creative filming